microsoft/minecraft-scripting-samples/ts-starter/README.md

 Now load the world.
 You should see your initialization changes: a new scoreboard, new items in your inventory, and a script message.

 Note that as you work through this tutorial, we are going to run the initialization code more than once, so your player is going to get multiples of these items during this development and test phase.
-If that bothers you, feel free to toss out these items before you close the world.

 #### Build your arena with some helper code